joopringelberg/perspectives-react/README.md

 ```

 ### ExternalViewOfBoundContext
 Selects the View `viewname` of an ExternalRole; expects that ExternalRole to be the Binding of its `role` attribute.
-This Component is the composition `View <<< RoleBinding`.
+This Component is the composition `View <<< RolBinding`.

 Attribute | Description
 --- | ---